ckodser/ckodser.github.io/_posts/A_Mathematical_Framework_for_Transformer_Circuits.md

 layout: post
 title: A Mathematical Framework for Transformer Circuits
 tags: Interpretability
+date: 2024-11-02 15:09:00
+description: summary of A Mathematical Framework for Transformer Circuits
 categories: Summary
 thumbnail: assets/img/faviconDALLE.ico
+featured: true
 ---
 A Mathematical Framework for Transformer Circuits
 One layer transformers (without MLP) are combinations of a->b and c, …, a -> b.